-Thank you for participating in the 2016 National Conference, where you and your peers advanced the family medicine movement through workshops, main stage sessions, and networking with peers and potential employers.
+Thank you for participating in the 2017 National Conference.
+You and your peers added yourselves to the family medicine equation through workshops, main stage sessions, and networking with peers and potential employers.

-Watch the Main Stage sessions you experienced, or share them with your friends who missed out.
+Watch the Main Stage sessions you experienced, or share them with your friends who couldn't attend.

 Moderator: T.R.
 Reid